Managing toddler tantrums gently and effectively…without losing your mind!

 - Communicate Expectations

-A reinforcer can also be when the child “gets out of something” they don’t want to do – so for example imagine every time you ask your child to pack their toys away or clean their room or similar and they have a tantrum so say you send them to time out while you pack up their toys or clean their room or whatever, that can act as a reinforcer… the child learns that having a tantrum can get them out of doing things they don’t want to do.
+A reinforcer can also be when the child “gets out of something” they don’t want to do – for example, imagine every time you ask your child to pack their toys away or clean their room or similar and they have a tantrum, you then send them to another room while you do the task instead, that can act as a reinforcer… the child learns that having a tantrum can get them out of doing things they don’t want to do.

 The same strategies can be used for different age groups, but you might alter them depending on age.

-So if we’re talking about communicating with your child when it comes to tantrums, for an 18 month old you might say something like “you’re upset because I took the iPad off you” while you comfort the child and distract them with another activity.
+If we’re talking about communicating with your child when it comes to tantrums, for an 18-month-old you might say something like “you’re upset because I took the iPad off you” while you comfort the child and distract them with another activity.

-For child who are older again who have particular difficulty with recovering from their upset or anger, you may even prompt them to use some calming strategies.
+For children who are older again and are having particular difficulties in recovering from their upset or anger, you may even prompt them to use some calming strategies.

 Even a young child can understand a lot more of what you say than you might think!
 Imagine it’s like when you learn a new language, you can usually understand what is being said before you can speak the language yourself.

-But in response to your question about people who say a child “just needs a good smack” I like to respond with the question “what do you think a smack will achieve?”
+When people say a child “just needs a good smack” I like to respond with the question “what do you think a smack will achieve?”

-Smacking is one of those strategies that has been used for many years I think a lot of people still think it holds merit as a behaviour strategy, even though there is really no evidence to suggest that it is effective.
+Smacking is one of those strategies that has been used for many years and I think a lot of people still think it holds merit as a behaviour-modification strategy, even though there is really no evidence to suggest that it is effective.

-The only good argument I’ve heard for smacking is that it “stops behaviour immediately” which is probably true, in most cases, however, the problem with smacking is that it won’t achieve a behaviour change long term.
+The only good argument I’ve heard for smacking is that it “stops behaviour immediately” which is probably true in most cases, however, the problem with smacking is that it won’t achieve a behavioural change in the long term.